Skip to content

 DeltaRho 350 + QHY600

-The exploded view on the right shows the individual components of the new telescope system.
-From the right to left, those are: the Delta Rho 350 telescope tube, the Gemini Focus unit, a Uniblitz shutter, the LCO filter wheel, and the QHY600 CMOS camera.
+The exploded view to the right shows the components of the Planewave Delta Rho 350 + QHY600 CMOS camera systems, which were installed network-wide between Q1 2023 and Q1 2024.
+From the right to left, the components are: the Delta Rho 350 telescope tube, the Gemini Focus unit, a Uniblitz shutter, the LCO filter wheel, and the QHY600 CMOS camera.
 There is additional interface hardware shown to bolt the components together.

 2023-05-15: The Release Notes (version 1.0) are now available.